foretspaisibles/bsdowl/INSTALL.md

 available for your distribution, this is not a problem for **bmake** is very portable and [easy to install][install-bmake].

+*Other dependencies*
+Depending on the exact set of features we want to use, we may need to install the following software packages: graphicsmagick, awk, m4, ocaml, texlive-latex-base, gnupg, ocaml-findlib, opensp.
+Their exact name can very from packaging system to packaging system.

 ## Site-wide installation procedure